Red Night Light

 More on red night lights

-Red lights aren't only for children, but for adults also.
+Red lights aren't only for children, but also for adults.
 They're great wall plug-ins for hallways, bathrooms, toilets or even a kitchen.
-Instead of switching the light switch to find your way around, a red light in the middle of the night for toilet trips or mid-night snacks won't wake you as much.
+Instead of switching the light switch to find your way around, a red light in the middle of the night for toilet trips or midnight snacks won't wake you as much.

 Please note that every baby is different, and the age at which nightmares may begin can vary.
 While it is common for children to develop a fear of the dark around 24 months of age, some babies may experience nightmares earlier or later than this